zimch/zimch/README.md

 ## Preview

-Hello!
-My name is Grisha and I am a Java developer.
-Recently I have been working in game dev.
+Hi!
+My name is Gregory and I am a Java developer.
+Recently I have been working in Game Dev🦿.

-I work on the server-side of the product, I like 2D / 3D graphics.
+I work on the server-side of the product, I like 2D/3D graphics.
 In the process of professional development

 [My blog (in dev)](http://zimch.ru/)